 The first benefit is that when your blades tend to become more durable.

-Polishing increases the durability of your blades by getting rid of any corrosion that might make it weaker.
+Polishing increases the durability of your blades by getting rid of any corrosion that might make them weaker.

 The second benefit is that polishing enhances the looks of your blades.